Chile

 Civil Liability Regulations will be applied as established in the international regulations.

-All Marpol Annexes apply in Chile.
+All MARPOL Annexes apply in Chile.

 Also see